Virgin Megastores: United Arab Emirates

 The first Virgin Megastore in the United Arab Emirates in September 2001 at the Deira City Centre in Dubai, two months after the opening in Beirut.
 A few months later, the second store in the country was opened in Abu Dhabi in October 2001.
 A fourth store in UAE opened in Jumeirah in 2002.

 By October 2005, there were four stores in the UAE, with stores at the Deira City Center, at Burjuman and at Mercato Mall in Dubai and at the Abu Dhabi Mall in Abu Dhabi.
 A month later, Branson was present at the Virgin Megastores opening at the Mall of the Emirates in Dubai.

 Sometime between 2009 and 2010, the ownership for the Virgin Megastore franchise in the United Arab Emirates and the Middle East was transferred from Star Multimedia to Virgin Megastores Middle East, Azadea Group.
 By May 2010, stores were also added at the Mirdif City Centre and at the Jumeira Beach residence in Dubai to make a total of seven stores in the UAE.

 The eighth store in the UAE was opened in September 2011 at the Dubai Mall in Dubai.
 The Jumeirah Beach residence appeared to have been closed sometime before September 2012, bring the store count back down to seven.

 A second store in Abu Dhabi opened at the Al Wahda Mall in November 2012.

 As of November 2012, there were eight Virgin Megastores in the UAE six of which are located in Dubai.

 In December 2014, a store was opened at the Yas Mall in Abu Dhabi.
 The thirteenth store in the UAE was opened at the Al Jimi Mall in Al Ain in July 2015.

+However, some stores—including Deira City Centre and Al Wahda Mall—were later closed, likely due to shifting retail dynamics and footfall.
+As of 2025, Virgin Megastore operates 13 outlets in the UAE across Dubai, Abu Dhabi, Al Ain, and other emirates.
+It remains one of the brand’s strongest markets globally.

-As well as being an all-rounded entertainment retailer, these Megastores also act as venues, with artist signings/appearances, performances and quiz nights and a newly launched boutique section offering everything from movie memorabilia to jewellery.
+As well as being an all-rounded entertainment retailer, these Megastores also act as ticketing counters, venues, with artist signings/appearances, performances and quiz nights and a newly launched boutique section offering everything from movie memorabilia to jewellery.
+Select locations—including Dubai Mall and Mall of the Emirates—also feature in-store gadget repair counters operated by Fixsquad, the brand’s official service partner.
+These counters provide walk-in support for smartphones, laptops, and other devices, reinforcing Virgin Megastore’s position as a multi-service lifestyle destination.

 This store is quite popular among locals and expats in the country, as this is the only store where they sell more music than most stores in the country, which also explains why the country has more branches than the other Gulf countries.

 Jordan

 The first Virgin Megastore in Jordan opened in Amman at the City Mall in September 2007.
-A second location, also in Amman, was opened at the Taj Mall in October 2015.
+A second location, also in Amman, was opened at the TAJ Lifestyle Center in October 2015.